DiogoParrinha/newpoints/README.md

 3. If you want to activate weekly backups, just enable the "Backup NewPoints" task from your Admin CP.

 ### Upgrade
+**Upgrading from 1.9.5/1.9.6/1.9.7/1.9.8 to 2.0**

+Upload the contents of the "Upload" folder to the root of your MyBB installation, overwritting the old files.

 **Upgrading from 1.9.5/1.9.6/1.9.7/1.9.8 to 1.9.9**

 Upload the contents of the "Upload" folder to the root of your MyBB installation, overwritting the old files.